jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

       (ii) crewed by crew subject to regular armed forces discipline; and (b) includes any ship requisitioned under section 10 of the Defence Act 1990; but (c) does not include any ship operated by the New Zealand Defence Force that operates, for the time being, for a commercial purpose.
-(2) The Governor-General may from time to time, by Order in Council, declare— (a) that any specified international convention relating to maritime transport, to which New Zealand is a party, shall be a convention for the purposes of this Part and Parts 2 to 15, or such of them (or their provisions) as may be specified in the order:
+(2) The Governor-General may from time to time, by Order in Council, declare a specified international convention, protocol, or agreement to be a convention, protocol, or agreement for the purposes of 1 or more specified provisions of this Part and Parts 3 to 15 only if—
-  (b) that any specified amendment to any such convention shall form part of that convention for any such purposes.
+  (a) the convention, protocol, or agreement relates to maritime transport; and (b) New Zealand is a party to the convention, protocol, or agreement.
 (3) An order under subsection (2) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 2A Transitional, savings, and related provisions